swcarpentry/collaborative-lesson-development/README.md

 considerable up-front learning costs.
 Portals like GitHub, for example, support everything that open lesson development needs, but require contributors to use Git, which has a notoriously steep learning curve [git-survey].

-Google Docs and wikis do not support pre-merge review, but their low barrier to entry make them more welcoming to newcomers.
+Complicating matters further, some file formats make collaboration easier or more difficult.
+Despite their ubiquity, open source version control systems do not directly support review or merge of Microsoft Office or LibreOffice file formats, which raises an additional burden for newcomers [jacobs].
+Programmers may look down on Google Docs and wikis for their lack of pre-merge review and other capabilities, but their low barrier to entry make them more welcoming to newcomers.

 The best way to choose tools for managing lessons is to ask potential contributors what they are comfortable with rather than requiring *them*